yokall/th-manager/README.md

 The purpose of this application is to record team information and results and then display the results of the treasure hunt.

-I have chosen to use Angular 2 which is still in beta at time of writing and npm as the package manager.
+I have chosen to use Angular 2 and npm as the package manager.

 #Instructions for Setup